shhmon/DeepRat/README.md

 ### Anipose usage

 The Anipose project should be created and linked to the DLC project if everything worked correctly.
-There are three short commands which will suffice for this description.
-They are composed of multiple commands described in more detail in a section below:
+Start by analyzing the videos in the Anipose project with the DLC model:

+* `anipose analyze`

+This will create a `pose-2d` folder containing pose estimation for the videos.
+Next, we calibrate to obtain the camera parameters from the calibration videos:

-* `anipose run-data` (composed of `analyze, filter, calibrate, triangulate, angles`)
+* `anipose calibrate`

+Now we can triangulate the points in the video with:

-* `anipose run-viz` (composed of `label-2d, label-3d, label-combined`)
+* `anipose triangulate`

+And generate a 3D model with:

-* `anipose run-all` (composed of `run-data, run-viz`)
+* `anipose label-3d`

-Running `analyze` might take a while, so use the `anipose.ipynb` notebook on colab to do it x20 faster than locally.
+**Note:** Running `analyze` might take a while, so you can use the `anipose.ipynb` notebook on colab to do it around x20 faster than locally.
+The paths in Anipose's `config.toml` and DLC's `config.yaml` have to be updated manually if in a colab environment.

 ---

-## Indivudial steps of creating a project and training a model
+## More detailed DLC training description

 *Read with caution, this section might be outdated*

-**This section describes in a little more detail the process of creating and training a network (without using the `dlc_setup.py` script)**
+**This section describes in a little more detail the process of creating and training a network (without using the `main.py` script)**

 To create a model, open `ipython` or `pythonw` (normally `ipython` is used, but GUI bug on mac can be solved with `conda install python.app` and using `pythonw` instead) and run the following lines: